 About Tachycardia (Fast Heartbeat)

-Tachycardia is a fast or irregular heart rhythm, usually more than 100 beats per minute and as many as 400 beats per minute.
+Tachycardia is a fast heart rate (more than 100 beats per minute) that starts in the heart's lower chambers (ventricles).
 At these elevated rates, the heart is not able to efficiently pump oxygen-rich blood to your body.

 Tachycardia can occur in either the upper heart chambers (atrial tachycardia) or lower heart chambers (ventricular tachycardia).